Snowmass2021 Cosmic Frontier CF6 White Paper: Multi-Experiment Probes for Dark Energy -- Transients: Conclusion

 \section{Conclusion}

 Projects supported by the US HEP community can yield powerful value-added science through coordination across existing probes and experiments, and modest investment in new projects that leverage off of existing ones.
 In particular, we explored the outstanding potential of standard sirens for dark energy research.
 We noted that the bottleneck to developing this potential is in the current cosmic surveys and facilities instead of the GW observatories.
 In particular, to ultimately distinguish between dark energy models, we need to develop the standard sirens methodology fully.
 In order to do that, we must efficiently detect their electromagnetic counterparts, which requires immediate, deep and wide imaging and spectroscopy.
 While it is still possible to coordinate this task with current and planned facilities, it will be challenging to meet the requirements to fully develop standard sirens as a significant probe with the proposed telescope facilities.
-We advocate support of \begin{itemize} \item Small Projects ($<\$10$M) that get supplemental data that enhance the science reach of transients discovered by Rubin. \item Infrastructure that enables cross-experiment, cross-facility coordination and data transfer for time-domain astronomical sources. \item Theory/modeling that improves understanding of the astrophysical probes being used to study cosmology. \item A US-HEP multi-messenger program, supported with dedicated target-of-opportunity allocations on US-HEP facilities for the follow-up of gravitational wave and rare neutrino events. \item The development of a novel standard siren survey program coordinating with the GW observatories to fully incorporate this new observable into our research portfolio for dark energy science.
+We advocate support of \begin{itemize} \item Small Projects ($<\$10$M) that get supplemental data that enhance the science reach of transients discovered by Rubin. \item Infrastructure that enables cross-experiment, cross-facility coordination and data transfer for time-domain astronomical sources. \item Theory/modeling that improves understanding of the astrophysical probes being used to study cosmology. \item A US-HEP multi-messenger program, supported with dedicated target-of-opportunity allocations on US-HEP facilities for the follow-up of gravitational wave and rare neutrino events. \item Re-purposing of an existing 3-4m class telescope as a dedicated instrument for high-efficiency search and discovery of GW and other transients (e.g. time delays). \item The development of a novel standard siren survey program coordinating with the GW observatories to fully incorporate this new observable into our research portfolio for dark energy science.

 \end{itemize}